Some Extra Context:

 To the Public Utility Commission:

-I oppose this recommendation to drop the value of the solar adder once again.
+I am writing today urging you to hold net metering rates steady rather than continuing to decrease Vermont’s only state solar incentive.
 Any Vermonter should be able to take advantage of solar – at home or at their business – and this recommended change would make that harder.

-I urge you to remove the negative solar adder by adding a penny to the program, not removing it as recommended.
-Give everyday Vermonters a chance to own their own power generation and keep their energy dollars local.
+Give all Vermonters a chance to own their own power generation and keep their energy dollars local.

 Sincerely,